JShad30/solar-system-quiz/README.md

 #### Solar Info Page

 For those interested to learn more about the solar system, they can click on the solar info page.
-This displays information about the subject, and images of the objects are displayed through the page.
-Each object has a brief overview, which can be expanded to show more information if the user clicks the 'More Info' button.
-At the end of this page there is a link direct to the quiz.
+This provides information about the subject, and images of the objects are displayed.
+Each object has a brief overview, which can be expanded to show more information should the user click the 'More Info' button.
+At the end of this page there is a direct link to the quiz.

 #### Take Quiz

-The 'Take Quiz' page can be linked to from the home page or the bottom of the 'Solar System Info' page.
+The 'Take Quiz' page can be linked to from the home page or the from bottom of the 'Solar System Info' page.

-Once the submit button has been selected the user is provided with a message, which is different depending on the score they achieved.
-If they want to see the leaderboard they can go here.
-Usernames are used on the leaderboard, as not all players would necessarily want their names listed against their score.
+When on this page, they are asked to provide a firstname, lastname and username.
+When the submit button is selected they are taken to a message, which introduces them to the quiz and a button to take them to the first question.

 #### Questions

-The questions are listed and need to be answered.
-When finished the user can click the 'Submit' button and be take through to the quiz completed section.
+Each question is displayed individually and needs to be answered.
+Once an answer is submitted the quiz then moves onto the next question.
+Once all questions have been answered the user can click the 'Submit' button.
+They will then be taken through to the quiz completed section.

 #### Quiz Completed